Happy-Ferret/singletron/README.md

 Returns a promise that resolves if server was created successfully.

-On success, the handler will receive an object with two properties:
+On success, the `then()` handler will receive an object with two properties:

 - `server` is an instance of `node-ipc`.
   - `server.emit( [ socket, ] eventName, data )`